 When we told our friends that we were going on a mega ship, they bombarded us with questions.
 "Will it take forever to get on and off?
 How will you find your way around?
 Won't there be long line-ups for meals, shows and activities?"

-Admittedly, our Caribbean cruise on the Grand Princess was an eye-opener.
+Admittedly, our cruise on the Grand Princess to the Caribbean (its original cruising destination) was an eye-opener.
 Our first surprise was at the Embarkation Terminal.
 Twenty desks awaited the 2,600 embarking passengers.
 It took exactly five minutes from the time we presented our tickets to the time we arrived in our stateroom.

 Wider than the Panama Canal